ryanwzy11/BRG-30ISEA_Labs/README.md

-# BRG-30ISEA_Labs
+# BRG-30ISEA_Lab 3
-This is a repository for all labs in BRG-30ISEA_labs All labs are in each of their branches
+This is a repository for Lab 3s which contains steps for

-main > branches > Lab 1/2 etc
+Configuring DNS
+Using Certbot to enable HTTPS
+Cron Jobs